steroman/flask-planets/README.md

 - [pip](https://pip.pypa.io/en/stable/installing/ "Link to pip install instructions"), which comes pre-installed if you downloaded Python 3.8.2 from the official website
 - [venv](https://docs.python.org/3/library/venv.html "Link to venv docs") to create a virtual environment

-You also need an HTTP client to check that the app is working properly and an API testing tool.
+You also need an HTTP client to check that the app is working properly as well as an API testing tool.
 We recommend:
   - [HTTPie](https://httpie.org/ "Link to HTTPie"), if you are into CLI HTTP clients
   - [Postman](https://www.postman.com/ "Link to Postman"), a cool REST API design and testing tool